bufbuild/bsr-kafka-serde-go/README.md

 [![Slack](https://img.shields.io/badge/slack-buf-%23e01563)](https://buf.build/links/slack)

 [bsr-kafka-serde-go][bsr-kafka-serde-go] provides a Kafka serializer and deserializer in Go for working with schemas defined in the [Buf Schema Registry][bsr].
-It pairs with [Bufstream's semantic validation][bufstream-semantic-validation] feature, using Kafka record headers to automatically convert record values to and from Protobuf.
+It uses the following Kafka record headers to automatically convert record values to and from Protobuf:

+* `buf.registry.value.schema.message` - The full name of the Protobuf message stored in the record's value.
+* `buf.registry.value.schema.commit` - The BSR commit ID for the Protobuf message's schema.

 ## Usage